peter-mm-williams/aware-nlp/README.md

 # aware-nlp
 Erdos Institute Data Science Boot Camp project partnered with Aware.
-This project involves the investigation and evaluation of different methodologies for retrieval for use in RAG (Retrieval Augmented Generation) systems.
+This project involves the investigation and evaluation of different methodologies for retrieval for use in RAG (Retrieval-Augmented Generation) systems.
 In particular, this project investigates retrieval quality for information downloaded from employee subreddits.

 ## Project Description
 #### Constructing the Evaluation Dataset